RidwanAz/Darey.io_Devops_Project/Understanding Client Servre Architecture With MySQL As RDBMS/project_5.md

 In order for mysql client to be able to send request to mysql server, we need to create a new user for mysql client and a database.

-L
-For MySQL secure installation use the following, secure install

-After the installation you might need to create a password for root user Alter User

-On MySQL server create a user and a database
+i.
+Login to mysql server

+    sudo mysql

-Create user
+ii Create a new user

+    CREATE USER 'darey'@'%' IDENTIFIED WITH mysql_native_password BY 'password';
+**Note:** The password field should be replaced wih your password

-create database
+iii.
+Create a database

+    CREATE DATABASE test_run;

+#### Step 6: Grant All MySQL Client All Privilledges MySql Server Has For The Database We Created
+i.
 Grant privileges

-GRANT ALL ON test_db.* TO 'remote_user'@'%' WITH GRANT OPTION;
+    GRANT ALL ON test_run.* TO 'darey'@'%' WITH GRANT OPTION;

-Flush Privileges
-FLUSH PRIVILEGES

-Exit MySQL and restart the mySQL service using sudo systemctl restart mysql
+Exit MySQL and restart the mySQL service using

+    sudo systemctl restart mysql

+#### Step 7: Configure MySQL server to Allow Connections From Remote Hosts.
+i.
+Edit mysql server configuration file

-You might need to configure MySQL server to allow connections from remote hosts. sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf
+    sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf

+ii.
 Replace ‘127.0.0.1’ to ‘0.0.0.0’ like this:
-Configure MySQL server

 From mysql client Linux Server connect remotely to mysql server Database Engine without using SSH.
 You must use the mysql utility to perform this action.
 Check that you have successfully connected to a remote MySQL server and can perform SQL queries: